pytorch/pytorch/README.md

 conda install mkl mkl-include
 # CUDA only: Add LAPACK support for the GPU if needed
 conda install -c pytorch magma-cuda110  # or the magma-cuda* that matches your CUDA version from https://anaconda.org/pytorch/repo

+# (optional) If using torch.compile with inductor/triton, install the matching version of triton
+# Run from the pytorch directory after cloning
+make triton
 ```

 **On MacOS**